aucloud/aucloud.github.io/docs/Platform_Overview/portal-new/authentication-settings.md

 ## Account Inactivity Lockouts

-Unlike our legacy portal, our new portal does not automatically lock out user accounts due to inactivity.
+Accounts are not automatically locked out to inactivity.
 You can log in to your account regardless of how long it has been inactive.

 ## Login Lockout Policies